Skip to main content

 What types of facilities are eligible for REH status?

-Critical Access Hospitals and rural acute care hospitals with 50 or fewer beds that were open on December 27, 2020, are eligible to apply for Rural Emergency Hospital (REH) status.
-Facilities that closed after December 27, 2020, are eligible to reopen as an REH if they meet the REH Conditions of Participation.
+Critical Access Hospitals and rural acute care, tribally-operated, and Indian Health Service (IHS) hospitals with 50 or fewer beds that were open on December 27, 2020, are eligible to apply for Rural Emergency Hospital (REH) status.
+Facilities that closed after December 27, 2020, are eligible to apply for conversion to an REH.
+All REHs must meet the REH Conditions of Participation.
+The North Carolina Rural Health Research Program provides information on hospitals that converted to REH status since January 1, 2023, in both list and map format.

 What are the benefits of REH status?